OseiKwaku/Data-Survey-/README.md

 ### Data Source
 Data survey: Primary dataset used for this analysis is the "Power Bi Project 1 excel workbook" file, which contains the data and information about the different data roles in the tech industry.

+### Tools Used
+For this project Power Bi was the main and sole tool used for data cleaning and analysis.

+### Data Cleaning/ Preparation